Jump to a Section

 Until you define your Content Workflow in terms of human resources and stateful mechanisms, you won’t be able to completely define your Content Architecture.
 Similarly, as you work through your Content DevOps checklists, you may need to add pieces to the architecture.
 In some cases, it may be data that needs to be included that you had forgotten about, but allow and expect significant back and forth with your different teams.
 Also beware of the trap of allowing the needs of the lower items on the Content Stack determine too much of how the structure works.
 The shape of the foundation needs to accommodate the rest of the building but must have its own integrity to support the whole structure.

-First, we’ll take a look at the components of an Agility Content Architecture.
-In the diagram below, we see 2 distinct layers of components – Shared Content and Pages.
+First, as an example, we’ll take a look at the components of a Content Architecture.
+We see 2 distinct layers of components – Shared Content and Pages.

-The Shared Content section of Agility acts much like a Content Database: it provides Content Lists and single Content Items that can be referenced by name and reused anywhere you like.
-Consider the previous example with 3 Agility Instances, the first of which was the Main Instance including Corporate Content and Branding.
-Here’s how we might use that Main Agility Instance.
+The Shared Content section acts much like a Content Database: it provides Content Lists and single Content Items that can be referenced by name and reused anywhere you like.
+Consider the previous example with 3 Instances, the first of which was the Main Instance including Corporate Content and Branding.
+Here’s how we might use that Main Instance.